YuxiangLiu-lyx/BlueBike/README.md

 ### Addressing Data Leakage: Removed Features

-To ensure the model can generalize to new locations, I **excluded the following features** that were present in the Phase 1 model:
+To make the model generalizable to new locations, I **excluded the following features** that were present in the Phase 1 model:

 | Removed Feature | Reason for Exclusion |
 |-----------------|---------------------|